EddieJIV/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/fb806ab6-5659-487b-8287-4bc82193253e" height="auto" width="auto" alt="Control Panel 1"/>

-- Open up Control Panel and Click on "Programs"
+- Open up Control Panel and Click on "Programs".
-- Then, click on, "Programs and Features"
+- Then, click on, "Programs and Features".
-- Once you've navigated to Control Panel > Programs > Programs and Features, Click on "Turn Windows features on or off"
+- Once you've navigated to Control Panel > Programs > Programs and Features, Click on "Turn Windows features on or off".

 <img src="https://github.com/user-attachments/assets/e03dfba5-8887-4e65-a2b7-67f276cbda60" height="auto" width="auto" alt="IIS Enabled"/>

-- Once you've clicked on "Turn Windows features on or off" within Programs and Features, find Internet Information Services
+- Once you've clicked on, "Turn Windows features on or off" within Programs and Features, find Internet Information Services.
-  - Check the box so it is black, as seen above, and click the box to the left of that to expand it.
+  - Check the box so it is black, as seen above, and click the little box to the left of the now checked box to expand it.

 <img src="https://github.com/user-attachments/assets/ed3fae94-4606-4bdc-ad0b-fdee0ee6e459" height="auto" width="auto" alt="CGI"/>

- - We need to install CGI, a dependency that OSticket needs for part of the web server, within World Wide Web Services
+ - We need to install CGI, a dependency that osTicket needs for part of the web server, within World Wide Web Services.
  - Click "OK" once you've navigated to World Wide Web Services > Application Development Features > CGI and Check-marked the file folder named, "CGI"
    - It will now install the web server.
 Give it a moment to do so.